Celebrity Jeopardy!: Episodes

 Dates listed are the original air dates of the respective episodes.
 Contestants are listed top-to-bottom based on their left-to-right podium positions on that episode.

 Season 1 (2022–23)

 During the first season, each batch of three quarterfinal matches was followed immediately by a semifinal with the three winners.

 Season 2 (2023–24)

 For the second season, all quarterfinal matches aired consecutively, followed by the semifinals and finals.
 Matches did not necessarily air in production order.
 Due to filming commitments, the winner's invitation to the Tournament of Champions is delayed to Season 42 (2026).

 Season 3 (2025)

 For the third season, as with the previous season, all quarterfinal matches aired consecutively, followed by the semifinals and finals.

+Season 4 (All-Stars, 2026)

+The fourth season was an All-Star edition, featuring previous notable contestants from the first three seasons.

+Each of the champions of the previous seasons (Ike Barinholtz, Lisa Ann Walter, and W. Kamau Bell) are automatically given a spot in the semifinals.

 Ratings

 The premiere episode of Celebrity Jeopardy! averaged 4.03 million viewers, placing 33rd for the week, 22nd among non-sports programs and second among ABC's non-sports programs.